 Open programs

-34 totalThis program provides loans between $100,000 and $3 million to support tourism projects in regional Tasmania.
-Loans fund improvements and development of visitor accommodation, experiences, attractions, hospitality venues, event facilities, and worker accommodation for tourism and hospitality operators.
+33 totalThis scheme provides concessional loans to support tourism projects in regional Tasmania.
+Loans fund visitor accommodation, experiences, attractions, hospitality venues, event facilities, and worker accommodation for tourism and hospitality operators.

 Funding of up to $520,000 will be provided to the Association of Marine Park Tourism Operators Limited (AMPTO) to develop and deliver a Train the Trainer Program for Reef Tourism Operator staff.
 The program equips staff with the ability to deliver reef education to school groups based on Great Barrier Reef Marine Park Authority developed curriculum-linked education products.
 The grant covers up to 50% of the cost of development and delivery while addressing staff skill development challenges and building sector capability.